movhex/tec/README.md

 ## Supported compilers

-TEC can work with the following compilers C compilers:
+TEC can work with the following compilers:
 * GCC
 * Clang
 * MinGW